frank038/Simple-Menu/README.md

 or
 python3 simplemenu.py

-Can be executed under Xorg and under Wayland.
+Can be executed under Xorg and under Wayland (no xwayland required).

 Without compositing option enabled
 ![This is an image](https://github.com/frank038/Simple-Menu/blob/main/screenshot1.png)